Bar category of modules and homotopy adjunction for tensor functors: Homotopy adjunction for tensor functors

 \subsection{Homotopy adjunction for tensor functors}

 Let $f\colon D(\A) \rightarrow D(\B)$ be a continuous functor which has left and right adjoints $l$ and $r$ which are also continuous.
-By Prop.~\ref{prps-tfae-functor-is-continuous} we can enhance $f$, $l$, and $r$ by DG bimodules.
+By Prps.~\ref{prps-tfae-functor-is-continuous} we can enhance $f$, $l$, and $r$ by DG-bimodules.
 It is not, to our knowledge, always possible to lift the adjunctions of $f$, $l$, and $r$ to genuine adjunctions between the corresponding DG tensor functors.
 In this section we demonstrate that it is always possible to lift them to homotopy adjunctions in an economical and mutually compatible way.

 First, we demonstrate that when $M$ is $\B$-perfect the functors $\bigl((-)\bartimes_\A M, (-)\bartimes_\B M^\barB\bigr)$ form a homotopy adjoint pair.
 That is, there exist maps of bimodules in $\AmodbarA$ and $\BmodbarB$ such that the corresponding natural transformations of tensor functors define the unit and the counit of the adjunction in homotopy categories.
 Similarly, when $M$ is $\A$-perfect $\bigl((-)\bartimes_\B M^\barA, (-)\bartimes_\A M\bigr)$ form a homotopy adjoint pair.